bcoin-org/bmocha/README.md

     -V, --version            output the version number
     -w, --watch              watch files in the current working directory (default: false)
+    --why                    display why node continues to run after the suite has ended (similar to why-is-node-running)
     -z, --console            use console in browser (default: false)
 ```